appacademy/Module-2-Resources/week-5/d4-hash-tables-and-sets/practices/hash-tables/README-pt1.md

 ## Setup

-1. Clone the [starter] from github
+1. Download the starter at the bottom of this page
 2. Install all packages with `npm install`
 3. Run specs with `npm test test/hash-table-pt1-spec.js`